-- The GigaVUE-FM instances in the HA group must be identical in terms of system configuration such as hard disk, memory, and network interfaces, which include domain server, NTP server, and name server. - When creating a GigaVUE-FM HA group, it is highly recommended to create the High Availability group using DNS name.
-GigaVUE-FM HA cannot manage the individual GigaVUE-FM instances if the IP address changes (if GigaVUE-FM IP(s) are dynamic). - It is recommended to configure reverse DNS configuration while configuring FMHA with FQDN. - The GigaVUE-FMs in the high availability group can be accessed using the IPv4/IPv6 address (DNS name) that is used to form the High Availability group. - \equiv
+- The GigaVUE-FM instances in the HA group must be identical in terms of system configuration such as hard disk, memory, and network interfaces, which include domain server, NTP server, and name server.
+Domain server, NTP server, and name server should be configured in all GigaVUE-FM instances. - When creating a GigaVUE-FM HA group, it is highly recommended to create the High Availability group using DNS name.
+GigaVUE-FM HA cannot manage the individual GigaVUE-FM instances if the IP address changes (if GigaVUE-FM IP(s) are dynamic). - It is recommended to configure reverse DNS configuration while configuring FMHA with FQDN. - The GigaVUE-FMs in the high availability group can be accessed using the IPv4/IPv6 address (DNS name) that is used to form the High Availability group.